 Chest pain due to anxiety may be temporary or permanent and may vary in intensity.

-Anxious people of nature are more likely to have chest pain due to anxiety than people of a calmer nature.
+People who are anxious by nature are more likely to have chest pain due to anxiety than others.

 Chest pain due to anxiety is usually induced by a phenomenon called the stress response.